micromata/webengineering-2019/frontend/README.md

         -v $(pwd)/database:/var/lib/postgresql/data postgres

 Note that you have to adapt the command line for windows.
 Be aware that we use the non-standard postgres port `5433` instead of 5432 to prevent port conflicts with a possible already running postgres database on your system.

+Use `-d` as parameter to start in daemon mode without logs.